clio-janelia/clio_ingest/README.md

 ## Running a workflow

-To process a stack of EM images the following needs to be done.
+To process a stack of EM images, the following needs to be done.

 * load a set of PNG images to a storage bucket in the directory "raw" (GBUCKET/raw/\*.png)
 * ensure that AIRFLOW_TEST_MODE is unset
-* make sure that ALIGN_CLOUD_RUN and IMG_WRITE are set to point to the docker containers serving fiji and em writing applications.
+* make sure that ALIGN_CLOUD_RUN and IMG_WRITE are set to point to the docker containers serving fiji and emwrite applications.
 * create a configuration with a name for the workflow ("id"), the image name string format ("image"), the first image slice ("minz"), the last slice ("maxz"), the gbucket source ("source"), and the google project id ("project").
 The configuration